-LIHI Certificate #122 – Downer’s Mills Project, Vermont
+LIHI Certificate #122 – Downer’s Mill Project, Vermont

-The hydroelectric station was constructed at the site of the existing Emory Mill dam (also known as Downer’s Mills) in the early 1800s and was built to power a grist mill.
-In 1983 the generator was put back into service and the power from the site has been used to melt the glass used in production by Simon Pearce (U.S.), Inc.’s glass blowing business, with excess power being sold to Green Mountain Power Company, formerly Central Vermont Public Service.
 The concrete gravity dam is 185 feet long with an uncontrolled spillway.
 The crest elevation of the dam is 562 feet NGVD and is about 14 feet above the bedrock streambed at the downstream toe.
-The powerhouse located in the basement of the mill building houses a single generator with a capacity of 645 kW.
-At full pool, the impoundment extends about half a mile upstream and covers approximately nine acres1 with an average depth of about six feet.
-The Project has an average annual production of 2 GWh.
+The powerhouse, located in the basement of the mill building, houses a single vertical Kaplan turbine/generator with an installed capacity of 500 kW.
+At full pool, the impoundment extends about 0.4 miles upstream to an island and covers approximately nine acres with an average depth of about six feet.
+There is a short bypassed reach, about 105 feet long.

 |LIHI Certificate No.||122|